Don’t need funding now but think you might in the future? Plan ahead with a business line of credit.

 -

 In some instances, it may be better to opt for a traditional business loan.
-If you need funds to cover long-term and larger-sum business-related expenses, then a loan may be a better option.
+For instance, if you need funds to cover long-term and larger-sum business-related expenses, a loan may be a better option.
 Typically, business lines of credit are not suitable for long-term use.

 -